TypeRocket/docs/v5/requests.md

 The `Request` object has several methods for working with the HTTP request.

-*Note: WordPress automatically adds slashes to $_POST, $_GET, and other super globals.
-A Request object reflects unmodified super globals.*
+! **Note**: WordPress automatically adds slashes to $_POST, $_GET, and other super globals.
+A Request object reflects unmodified super globals.

 ## Make Request